Skip to content

 Many platforms' deployment docs tell you how to modify your project's settings so it will work on their infrastructure.
 This often involves conditional settings and environment variables.
 It's not uncommon for platforms to show you the settings that work on their platform, and leave it to you to sort out how to make sure these settings take effect on their platform, without affecting your local working environment.

-Lastly, some platforms and other packages offer a template that you can start with so that your project will end up working on a particular platform.
+Lastly, some platforms and other packages offer a template you can start with so your project will end up working on a particular platform.
 This requires you to choose a target deployment platform before you begin working on your project.
-This is not the way many people get to their first deployment; rather, they build a project and like how it works locally, and then realize they'd like to make their project available to others.
+This isn't the way many people get to their first deployment.
+Rather, they build a project and like how it works locally, and then realize they'd like to make their project available to others.

 It sets up a feedback cycle between platform providers and Django experts

-I was recently writing the deployment script for a newly-supported platform.
-The deployment process for this platform involves creating a Dockerfile, so I adopted the sample Dockerfile that the host provides in their onboarding documentation.
-Someone much more experienced with deployment commented that there's a way to vastly reduce the size of the resultant Docker image.
-The final version of the simple_deploy configuration script for this platform will likely include that person's recommendations.
+At one point I was writing the deployment script for a newly-supported platform.
+The deployment process for this platform involves creating a Dockerfile, so I adopted the sample Dockerfile the host provides in their onboarding documentation.
+Someone much more experienced with deployment commented that there's a way to significantly reduce the size of the resultant Docker image.
+The final version of the django-simple-deploy configuration script for this platform now includes that person's recommendations.

 I don't think it's realistic to expect that every platform provider will always have a staff member with Django deployment experience comparable to the strongest people in our community.
 Most of them are balancing their support for Django with support for Flask, Rails, JavaScript, Go, Rust, and many other languages and frameworks.

-If django-simple-deploy matures and gains a reputation for incorporating the feedback of the more experienced Django developers in the community, I could see platforms starting to incorporate the configuration steps that simple_deploy uses back into their own recommended best practices.
-This does not strike me as doing platforms' work for them; it seems to be an appropriate flow of information and experience between our community and platform hosts.
+If django-simple-deploy continues to incorporate the feedback of the more experienced Django developers in the community, I could see platforms starting to incorporate the configuration steps that django-simple-deploy uses back into their own recommended best practices.
+This doesn't strike me as doing platforms' work for them; it seems to be an appropriate flow of information and experience between our community and platform hosts.

 There's no pressure to simplify the configuration for people